finnyb/javampd/src/site/markdown/using.md

 load the server status by getting the status from MPD.
 It has an default expiry interval of 5 seconds, this can be overridden by setting the interval using setExpiryInterval, use 0 to always call the server for each method.
 Updates can be force using forceUpdate

+##Server statistics
+load the server statistics by getting the status from MPD.
+It has an default expiry interval of 60 seconds, this can be overridden by setting the interval using setExpiryInterval, use 0 to always call the server for each method.
+Updates can be force using forceUpdate